 Pros: If you find yourself stranded overseas without cash, someone at home can wire money to you and you'll have it within a day -- or even a few minutes.

-Cons: Fees for sending money abroad can run anywhere from 1 to 10 percent or more; the faster you need the money, the more expensive it will be.
+Cons: Fees for sending money abroad can run anywhere from 1 to 10 percent or more; in general, the faster you need the money, the more expensive it will be.

 What You Need to Know: The best-known companies for sending money are Western Union and MoneyGram.
-Both charge variable fees depending on how much money you're sending and where you're sending it.
+Both charge variable fees depending on how much money you're sending, where you're sending it and how your recipient will access it.
 The slower the service you choose, the more economical the price.